1979 Kurdish rebellion in Iran: Beginning

 A wave of nationalism engulfed eastern Kurdistan after the fall of the Pahlavi Dynasty.
 A series of anti-revolutionary revolts were cropping up across the country, including in Khuzestan and Iranian Baluchestan.
 In March 1979, the KDPI announced an eight-point plan for Kurdish independence, which was met with opposition from other Kurdish leaders such as Ahmad Moftizadeh who disapproved of the militarism and separatism proposed.
 In mid-March, Kurdish factions took control of police headquarters, army bases, and parts of army barracks in Sanandaj, killing 21 soldiers when they refused to surrender the barracks to the militants.

 BBC reported that the revolt began when Kurdish tribesmen overpowered Iranian militiamen in Paveh.
 Unrest was then alleged to have spread to other Kurdish-dominated regions such as Divan Darreh, Saqqez, and Mahabad as Kurds took over towns and army garrisons to keep the Iranian military at bay.
 Many Kurdish leaders went into hiding after Khomeini ordered their arrest and execution.
 At this point, Iranian newspapers were estimating 600 casualties.

 Two groups formed in Sanandaj at this time: one was led by Ahmad Moftizadeh and another by the leader of the city's hussainiya, Safdari.
 The Iranian government sent a delegate to Sanandaj to meet with representatives of the militant groups.
 Negotiations resulted in an agreement to end conflict.
 Afterwards, Brayim Younisi was temporarily appointed governor of Kurdistan by the Ministry of Interior.
-A number of Kurdish groups rejected his appointment and the peace agreement was voided.
 Armed conflict broke out again in April, initially between Kurdish forces such as the KDPI and Komala against the revolutionary government's forces, but later between Kurdish militants and area Azerbaijani factions, including the Qarapapaq tribe, as well.
 This resulted in the death of hundreds of Azeris and Kurds.